A model run consists of:

 - Initialisation: Process of entering observation data into a model, to generate "initial conditions" (initialisation time) at which the model begins the calculation of conditions.

 - Assimilation: Collection, quality control and normalisation of all observation data, which describe the initial state of the atmosphere.
 The result is an assembly of data in a format which allows the start of computation.

-- Computation: Calculation of future atmospheric rates of change in time increments called a time step.
-Time steps are typically 4 seconds.
+- Computation: Calculation of future atmospheric rates of change in time increments, called time step.
+Time steps typically are four seconds.

 - Data extraction: During computation, data are extracted in regular forecast intervals. meteoblue uses 1 hour intervals for NMM models.

 - Data storage: After computation, the model data are written into accessible formats and stored.

 - Data postprocessing: For certain applications (e.g. calculation of pictograms, station forecasts, energy forecasts), the data are further treated with special postprocessing routines.

 Frequency and update times of model runs

 For the NMM models, meteoblue generally produces 2 model runs per day.
 The runs are based on the assimilations for 00:00 UTC and 12:00 UTC.
 Initialisation generally takes place 2 hours after assimilation.
 Actualisation are made between 6 and 8 hours after assimilation.

 The time of initialisation of the model run can be verified from the image or data set.
 Generally, forecast range displayed is: